javascript-tutorial/ko.javascript.info/1-js/06-advanced-functions/03-closure/article.md

     ![](lexenv-nested-makecounter-1.svg)

-    At that starting moment there is only `makeCounter` function, because it's a Function Declaration.
+    At that starting moment there is only the `makeCounter` function, because it's a Function Declaration.
 It did not run yet.

     **All functions "on birth" receive a hidden property `[[Environment]]` with a reference to the Lexical Environment of their creation.**

-    We didn't talk about it yet, that's how the function knows where it was made.
+    We didn't talk about it before.
+That's how the function knows where it was made.

     Here, `makeCounter` is created in the global Lexical Environment, so `[[Environment]]` keeps a reference to it.

     In other words, a function is "imprinted" with a reference to the Lexical Environment where it was born.
 And `[[Environment]]` is the hidden function property that has that reference.

-2. The code runs on, the new global variable `counter` is declared and gets the result of `makeCounter()` call.
+2. The code runs on, the new global variable `counter` is declared and gets the result of the `makeCounter()` call.
 Here's a snapshot of the moment when the execution is on the first line inside `makeCounter()`:

     ![](lexenv-nested-makecounter-2.svg)